-- Assemble the booth in sections, working from front to back. - As you build each section, tighten the bolts only to finger-tight. - When directed to do so, tighten the bolts within a section to snug-tight.
+- Assemble the booth in sections, working from back to front. - As you build each section, tighten the bolts only to finger-tight. - When directed to do so, tighten the bolts within a section to snug-tight.
 Snug-tight is defined as "the tightness that is attained with a few impacts of an impact wrench or the full effort of an ironworker using an ordinary spud wrench to bring the plies into firm contact."
-(RCSC 2014) - Orient panels so that each panel's flanged side faces outward, and the non-flanged side faces the interior. - Orient bolts so that the bolt heads are on the interior and the threads are on the exterior.
+(RCSC 2014) - Do not finish tightening the bolts for each section until you are explicitly directed to do so in the instructions or until that section is complete. - Orient panels so that each panel's flanged side faces outward, and the non-flanged side faces the interior. - Orient bolts so that the bolt heads are on the interior and the threads are on the exterior.
 At corners where an assembly angle is used, place the nuts on the inside of the panel flanges. - Use 5/16-inch by 3/4-inch bolts and nuts for all tie angle and panel connections.
 Use other hardware as specified within the installation instructions or on the Design Drawings. - Plumb the panels so that they are perpendicular to the floor.
 The sides of the booth must be parallel to each other.